 And that’s the problem — at least one of the problems — with F1 hybrids.
 Like GMO crops, they are owned by the business that holds their patent.
 No one else can offer the seed unless they buy the patent or it expires.
 It’s a great way to corner the market.
 No wonder new hybrids are advertised with such superlatives.

-The other probable, of course, is that they don’t breed true.
+The other disadvantage, of course, is that they don’t breed true.
 You can save the seed of a hybrid, if it makes seed, but you won’t get the same plant when you try to grow it the next year.
 These F1 hybrids can occur naturally when they’re “open pollinated.”
 Open pollination occurs naturally, by wind, insects, birds or any animal, including humans, carrying pollen between the plants.
 Hybridization occurs with human help, often to combine specific traits that for one reason or another, are considered desirable such as higher yields, disease resistance or shipping potential.
 That’s how we got the Tivoli hybrid squash, the first spaghetti-type squash that grows on a bush rather than a vine.
 Burpee owns the patent on that seed.
 You can read about the differences between open-pollination and hybridization here.

 Many see a problem with corporate interests owning patent on individual seeds.
 We won’t go into those here.
 But the solution, in fact often the best seed, is heirloom.
 Heirloom seeds have been around for generations, passed on from gardener to gardener (of course, they can also be bought from gardening companies).
 Because of this they not only offer the best flavor, pest resistance and other desirable traits, they encourage community.
 Seed collection is a wonderful family activity and once initiated makes your garden something of a legacy.
 Sure, we’ve all grown our share of hybrids and may have tried to develop our own.
 With heirloom seed, Mother Nature has already done the work for us.
 In short, heirlooms are tried and true.
 When planning your garden this winter, try to include planting a little tradition.